Simbli Frequently Asked Questions

 Using your laptop or iPad, you can start taking minutes right on the agenda item page during the meeting.
 For each item, you can import a recommendation, record the voting results, and add any other necessary information.
 Minutes are automatically saved as you type.
 When you are ready, a link from the meeting agenda gives you the choice to publish to authorized users only, or to the public.

 On the Agenda page for any meeting, there is a list of print options where you can print the Agenda, an individual item, or the minutes.
 Attachments are not printed unless they are opened and printed separately.
 You can also download the meeting, which saves the compressed file on your computer.
 This can be stored on a local server for archive purposes, or used as backup during a meeting in case internet access is lost, or for individual attendees to review offline.
+In addition, the Meeting Administrator is able to create a full meeting packet in PDF form that includes the entire agenda and all the attached PDF supporting documents.

 The Communications module can keep your community informed about all the latest news from your district or organization.
 News can be marked as either public or available only to users with permission.

 The indexing of a video would be done at the video source rather than in Simbli.
-Once indexed, you can put individual videos on each agenda item. eBoardSolutions has worked with a company that provides this service, and if you choose to use this service then there is an interface that will link with Simbli to auto insert the indexed videos on each item.
+Once indexed, you can put individual videos on each agenda item.

 You can not upload executable files, but there are not really any other restrictions.
 Simbli recommends that you upload your meeting content in pdf format to prevent unauthorized modification, but including your files in their original format is fine when that fits your needs.

 There are multiple security levels that can be set at an agenda item level.
-The meeting administrator has full control over what an individual user sees in any given meeting.
+The Meeting Administrator has full control over what an individual user sees in any given meeting.

 All communication with Simbli servers is encrypted using strong ciphers, both during network transport and while resident on computing platforms. eBOARDsolutions is also SOC2 certified. eBOARDsolutions documented internal processes are independently audited yearly to ensure that they are using industry best practices for provisioning, change control, and procedural changes.